ProteinsWebTeam/interpro-docs/docs/browse.rst

 ================
 List of proteins that have the same domain architecture as this protein, including the Pfam/InterPro accession for each domain.
+The list can be filtered to either show all the protein matches or only the reviewed proteins from `UniProt <https://www.uniprot.org/>`_.

 .. _structure_page: